Skip to main content

 Each field has two independent permission settings:

 • Readable by — controls who can see the field value.
-Options: admin, public (all logged-in members), or owner (the profile owner).
+Options: admin, public (all signed-in members of your organization), or owner (the profile owner).

 • Editable by — controls who can change the field value.
 Options: admin or owner.

 For example, an “Internal rating” field might be readable by admin and editable by admin only.
-A “Bio” field might be readable by public and editable by owner, so members can write their own bio and anyone can read it.
+A “Bio” field might be readable by public and editable by owner, so members can write their own bio and any other signed-in member can read it.

 Custom entity types